 Clicking on the little gear icon or selecting the "Project Properties..." option from the context menu of the project (first button in the project explorer) will allow you to change its name, author and copyright information.
 This information is used when exporting to NSF, for example.

 The project properties is also where you select your Expansion Audio.
 Expansion will add extra channels on top of the default 5 that the NES supported.
-Note that changing the expansion audio in a project will delete all data (patterns, notes, instrument) related to the previous expansion.
+Note that remving a expansion audio in a project will delete all data (patterns, notes, instrument) related to the it.

 Please visit the Expansion Audio section for more detail about each expansion.

 The tempo mode will affect how the tempo of you songs is calculated, how much control you have over the notes of your song and how your song plays on PAL systems.
-Note that changing the tempo mode when you have songs created is possible, but not recommended, the conversion is quite crude at the moment.
+Note that changing the tempo mode when you have songs created is possible, but not recommended, the conversion is still quite crude at the moment.